Iasa-Global/btabok/pages/engagement_model/business_capabilities.md

 demands of the industry dictate the capabilities required to participate.
-This commonality makes possible industry models such as eTOM for the telecom industry, or the various industry models published by APQC[^5] (which are capability models even though APQC calls them process models).
+This commonality makes possible industry models such as eTOM for the telecom industry, or the various industry models published by APQC (which are capability models even though APQC calls them process models).
 When building a capability model, the best place to start is with an industry standard model.